Automatic Text Classification with Content Annotation

 These 10 threads are about 4 products.
 If you were to tag them by product, here's what the classification would look like:

-This approach to taxonomy, where a human is tagging threads, for all its advantages, is simply not scalable.
+This approach to taxonomy, where a human is tagging threads, for all its advantages, is not scalable.
 It's not feasible to hire a person to tag large community with 10,000 or a million threads.
 But with Content Annotation, you can apply a set of tags on a content source.

 The tags are defined in Taxonomy, where using controlled vocabulary, an admin defines Entities and Values.
-Check out the article, Taxonomy, for the definitions and instructions on how to add tags.
 This article walks you through the process of applying an already defined set of tags to a content source.

 Apply Taxonomy to Content Source